opudalo/wap-css/README.md

 ## Rationale

-Css class names conflict.
-This is so faimliar.
+CSS class names conflict.
+This is so familiar.
 ```css
 //social.css
 .social {